mseminatore/TeslaJS/README.md

     flashLights    - Flash the headlights
     geoloc         - Display the current GPS location of the vehicle honkHorn       - Honk the horn
-    odometer       - Displays the current odometer value openChargePort - Opens the charge port
+	mockla         - Express app that mimics the Tesla REST API for testing odometer       - Displays the current odometer value openChargePort - Opens the charge port
     resetValetPin  - Resets the valet mode pin